-- Background The aim is to give students experience of consulting with patients with a learning disability.
-This is something that isn't covered elsewhere in the curriculum. - In preparation we have written online learning 'Disability Communication Skills a refresher guide for community placements here for both students and GP Tutors. - These could be done via home visit consider how you would supervise the students and review the patient.
+- Background The aim is to give students experience of consulting with patients with a learning disability. - In preparation we have written online learning 'Disability Communication Skills a refresher guide for community placements here for both students and GP Tutors. - These could be done via home visit consider how you would supervise the students and review the patient.
 Remind students to take ID. - It is worth planning how and when students will complete this component as it can be time consuming to arrange. - Every student needs to complete this to pass GP4.
-The annual learning disability health check has been timetabled for week 2 and week 16 to give students a chance to do this if they miss the first opportunity.
+The annual learning disability health check has been timetabled for week 8 and week 16 to give students a chance to do this if they miss the first opportunity.